jotavemonte/PRNotify/README.md

 1. Token saved in Settings window
 2. `GITHUB_TOKEN` environment variable
-3. `gh` CLI auth (`gh auth login`)

-The username is auto-detected from the token or CLI on first launch.
+The username is auto-detected from the token on first launch.
 It can also be set manually or via the "Auto-detect" button in Settings.

 ## Settings